Dennis-Krasnov/Uringy/README.md

 If you need to implement your own [Future](https://doc.rust-lang.org/std/future/trait.Future.html) types, check out the [source code](src/sync) for examples.
 I highly recommend [Rust for Rustaceans](https://rust-for-rustaceans.com/) to learn the theory.

+## Supported Rust Versions

+The current MSRV is 1.58.1.

 ## License

 This project is licensed under the [MIT license](LICENSE).